 The estimation output of the model for different regions and for Belgium as a whole is presented in Table 2 and Figure 2.
-As it can be clearly seen from the graphs at Figure 2, NAIRU dynamics differs across the regions.
-The effect of high NAIRU in Wallonia and high and growing NAIRU in Brussels region is partly offset by the comparatively low and decreasing NAIRU in Flanders, which as a result provide stability of NAIRU time series at the national level.
-Model provides a good fit to the national and regional data on actual unemployment (R-squared is above 90 per cent in all the cases) and our results for a country as a whole look pretty similar to the ones obtained by the EC (see EC, 2006, Reference Manual for the ECFIN's Production Function Technology, p.
-17).
+As it can be clearly seen from the graphs, the NAIRU dynamics differs across the regions.
+The effect of high NAIRU in Wallonia and high and growing NAIRU in Brussels is partly offset by the comparatively low and decreasing NAIRU in Flanders, which as a result provide stability of NAIRU time series at the national level.
+Model provides a good fit to the national and regional data on actual unemployment (R-squared is above 90 per cent in all the cases) and our results for a country as a whole look pretty similar to the ones obtained by the EC (ECFIN, 2006).